sam-klok/AngularNetCore/readme.txt

 2. > npm run build

-3. Run Visual Studio as normal
+3. Run from Visual Studio as normal by pressing F5 button